fbpx

 Front Range Air Quality Forecast & Colorado Smoke Outlook

-Fine Particulate Matter concentrations are expected to be in the Good to Moderate range on Tuesday and Wednesday.
-Unusually sensitive people should consider reducing prolonged or heavy exertion on Tuesday and Wednesday.
+Fine Particulate Matter concentrations are expected to be in the Good to Moderate range on Thursday and Friday.
+Moderate conditions are most likely within the Denver Metro Area and throughout northern Colorado, including Fort Collins and Greeley.
+In these areas, unusually sensitive people should consider reducing prolonged or heavy exertion on Thursday and Friday.

-Visibility on Wednesday is expected to be Good to Moderate.
+Visibility on Friday is expected to be Moderate to Poor in the morning, improving to Good to Moderate in the afternoon.

 Light to moderate smoke is possible near prescribed fires and small wildfires around the state.